jacobpm/edison/python/README.md

 # Further steps

-To explore further and write your own Python code for the sensors of your choice look into the code examples and its comments.
-Furthermore, you can browse the [UPM Python library](http://iotdk.intel.com/docs/master/upm/python/) for various code examples.
-You don't need to install the `UPM` library since it was already installed with the `libmraa` library.
+To explore further and write your own Python code for sensors of your choice look into the code examples and its comments.
+Furthermore, you can browse the [UPM Python library](http://iotdk.intel.com/docs/master/upm/python/) and its sensor [code example list](https://github.com/intel-iot-devkit/upm/tree/master/examples/python).